 In May 2004 Mr. Thomson made his conducting debut with Berkeley Opera in a production of Handel’s “Acis and Galatea” at the Julia Morgan Theater; he returned to conduct Mozart’s “The Abduction from the Seraglio” in March of 2007.
 In January 2007 he directed the Berkeley Symphony in a program of Stravinsky, Sibelius and Berkeley composer Olly Wilson; in April 2007 he made his debut with the Santa Rosa Symphony.
 In August 2007 he made his conducting debut with Lamplighters Music Theater, conducting ten performances of H.M.S.
 Pinafore in Walnut Creek, Napa and San Francisco.

 George served for two seasons as Interim Director of the Santa Rosa Symphony‘s Young People’s Chamber Orchestra.
-Having served for two years as Director of Orchestras for Corvallis School District 509J in Corvallis, Oregon–winning the 2012 and 2013 OSAA State Championships for String Orchestra with the Corvallis Camerata–he is currently Orchestra Director at West Salem High School in Salem, Oregon, and Conductor of the Corvallis Youth Symphony.
+He moved to Oregon in 2010; having served for two years as Director of Orchestras for Corvallis School District 509J in Corvallis–winning the 2012 and 2013 OSAA State Championships for String Orchestra with the Corvallis Camerata–he is currently Orchestra Director at West Salem High School in Salem, and Conductor of the Corvallis Youth Symphony.
 He resides in Salem with his wife, musician and writer Michelle Dulak Thomson, and two cats, Lili and Charlie.